lacie-life/Jellyfish-with-ComputerVision/Theory/Modern-ComputerVision-with-Pytorch/README.md

 ![Performing upscaling](./07-Image-Segmentation/imgs/unet1.png)

-In the preceding example, we took an input array of shape 3 x 3 (Input array), applied a stride of 2 where we distributed the input values to accommodate the stride (Input array adjusted for stride), padded the array with zeros (Input array adjusted for stride and padding), and convolved the padded input with a filter (Filter/Kernel) to fetch the output array.
+In the preceding example, we took an input array of shape 3 x 3 (<b>Input array</b>), applied a stride of 2 where we distributed the input values to accommodate the stride (<b>Input array adjusted for stride</b>), padded the array with zeros (<b>Input array adjusted for stride and padding</b>), and convolved the padded input with a filter (<b>Filter/Kernel</b>) to fetch the output array.

 [Code](07-Image-Segmentation/Senmantic_Segmentation_with_U_Net.ipynb)

 <b> Mask R-CNN </b>

 - Mask R-CNN architecture

+The Mask R-CNN architecture helps in identifying/highlighting the instances of objects of a given class within an image.
+This comes in especially handy when there are multiple objects of the same type present within the image.
+Furthermore, the term Mask represents the segmentation that's done at the pixel level by Mask R-CNN.

+The Mask R-CNN architecture is an extension of the Faster R-CNN network, which we learned about in the previous chapter.
+However, a few modifications have been made to the Mask R-CNN architecture, as follows:

+- The RoI Pooling layer has been replaced with the RoI Align layer.

+- A mask head has been included to predict a mask of objects in addition to the head, which already predicts the classes of objects and bounding box correction in the final layer.

+- A fully convolutional network (FCN) is leveraged for mask prediction.

 ![Mask R-CNN architecture](./07-Image-Segmentation/imgs/mask0.png)